MMNetworks/myproxy/README.md

 </ul>
 <li>proxy:</li>
 <ul>
-<li>settings fro upstream proxy.
+<li>settings for upstream proxy.
 List of supported authentication methods in order of preference</li>
 <li>LocalBasicUser and LocalBasicHash is used to authenticate to this proxy.
 Hash is created by createPwHash</li>
 </ul>
 </ul>